George Bush Intercontinental Airport: 21st century

 In January 2019, Ethiopian Airlines became the latest international carrier to announce new service, three-times weekly, to Addis Ababa.
 The route will be Addis Ababa–Lome–Houston, and the airline is replacing its Los Angeles gateway for Houston.
 The route will be serviced using the Boeing 787 Dreamliner and will be the city's only gateway to Africa after service to Lagos, Nigeria, was canceled by United Airlines.
 Service was supposed to begin in June 2019, but was delayed until December 2019.
 Service began on December 16, 2019.
-Ethiopian Airlines has since discontinued the route.
+Ethiopian Airlines has since discontinued the route, leaving Houston without any nonstop options to Africa.

 In October 2020, Southwest Airlines announced it would return to Bush airport for the first time since it stopped serving the airport in 2005.
 Service began in April 2021 with five nonstop destinations, augmenting the several dozen destinations it serves from Hobby airport.
 In 2024, however, Southwest suspended the service to Bush airport once again.

 On July 20, 2022, Spirit Airlines crew base plans were cleared.
 It was also announced that Spirit will bring 500 new jobs to the Houston Area.
 They added Bush airport as their tenth crew base and Focus city.

 In 2020, George Bush Intercontinental Airport began undergoing a $1.3 billion capital improvement program called the IAH Terminal Redevelopment Program (ITRP).
 The flagship project of this program is the construction of the Mickey Leland International Terminal (MLIT), which will consolidate what is today Terminal D and Terminal E into one centralized terminal including a shared ticketing, departure, and arrival hall.
 Terminal D will be extensively refurbished with a new concourse, Pier D West, being constructed.
 The ITRP should be complete by late 2024 or early 2025.
 Future expansion plans call for a Central D and East D pier to be built as passenger numbers grow, with the full project being capable of handling 33 million enplaned international passengers annually.
+As of March 2026, airlines have started moving their check-in desks from Terminal D to Terminal E, consolidating all international check-in at Terminal E.